EastEnders Live Week: Cast and characters

 Along with the regular cast, Barbara Windsor and John Partridge returned on 17 February, reprising their roles as Peggy Mitchell and Christian Clarke respectively; Peggy left during the same episode, while Christian appeared until the end of the week.
 Jo Joyner returned on 18 February as Tanya Cross and appeared in episodes until 20 February, where her character again departed.
 Hetti Bywater (Lucy Beale), Jamie Lomas (Jake Stone) and Tanya Franks (Rainie Cross) all returned to participate in the flashback episode.
 Richard Blackwood made his EastEnders debut during a live scene in Tuesday's episode, credited as Vincent.
 Gillian Taylforth made a shock return as Kathy Beale on 19 February 2015 in a live segment.

 After the reveal of Lucy's killer aired, Treadwell-Collins revealed that Eliot Carrington, who portrays Bobby Beale, found out that his character was responsible on Monday 16 February.
 Bywater mentioned that she found out eight hours prior to the reveal, when she turned up to rehearse the scene.
 Adam Woodyatt (Ian Beale), Laurie Brett (Jane Beale), Mimi Keene (Cindy Williams) and Ben Hardy (Peter Beale) were told prior to Christmas, in order to film scenes for episodes that will air after live week.
 Following Friday's live episode, it was revealed that it was the last day that Hardy and Timothy West (Stan Carter) were due to film for EastEnders, as they had already filmed their characters' final scenes, although Hardy later re-shot his final scene with Carrington as Peter and Bobby for the Tuesday 24 February episode.
-Jacqueline Jossa (Lauren Branning), who had also filmed her departure scenes alongside Hardy in December 2014 prior to going on maternity leave, was originally scheduled to appear during the live segments, but the birth of her daughter Ella Osbourne on Sunday 15 February meant that she was unavailable for the live broadcast; Lauren only appeared during the pre-recorded segments.
+Jacqueline Jossa (Lauren Branning), who had also filmed her departure scenes alongside Hardy in December 2014 prior to going on maternity leave, was originally scheduled to appear during the live segments, but the birth of her daughter on Sunday 15 February meant that she was unavailable for the live broadcast; Lauren only appeared during the pre-recorded segments.